theuntamed839/AtomDB/AtomDB/Docs/Compaction.md

 The idea around compaction.

-* It about creating overlapping free and compact sst.
+* It about creating overlapping free and compact org.g2n.atomdb.sst.
-  * Compact SST meaning is that we should have sst which holds all the keys which lies in the min and max key.
+  * Compact SST meaning is that we should have org.g2n.atomdb.sst which holds all the keys which lies in the min and max key.
-  * By making it compact we gonna reduce the overlap. so if there is a sst having keys 10-50 range and has all the elements in it. the for searching we only gonna access this sst.
+  * By making it compact we gonna reduce the overlap. so if there is a org.g2n.atomdb.sst having keys 10-50 range and has all the elements in it. the for searching we only gonna access this org.g2n.atomdb.sst.
-  * if there is overlapping then we will have ssts which are like 10-70 and 30-70. here for search we will need to access 2 ssts.
+  * if there is overlapping then we will have ssts which are like 10-70 and 30-70. here for org.g2n.atomdb.search we will need to access 2 ssts.

 Plan:
-table, search engine, and benchmark. benchmark should yield super fast results. then we optimize and clean our existing code. then we work compaction by planning on smallest how things will move and then implementations.
+table, org.g2n.atomdb.search engine, and benchmark. benchmark should yield super fast results. then we optimize and clean our existing code. then we work compaction by planning on smallest how things will move and then implementations.